-Click a type of advocacy service in the list below to view organizations throughout Oregon offering that service throughout the state of Oregon.
+In the list below, click a type of advocacy service to view organizations offering that service throughout the state of Oregon.

 Advocates and agency staff able to provide services in multiple languages.
 NOTE: Agencies are often able to arrange for third-party interpreter services if they are unable to meet a survivor's linguistic needs.

 A hotline phone number that is staffed 24 hours a day, 7 days a week, 365 days a year by a trained advocate who will talk to anyone in a domestic violence, sexual assault and/or stalking situation, offering support and access to resources as needed.